-All of these concerns and considerations can be addressed by having the premises under complete surveillance by an intelligence digital video platform.
+All of these concerns and considerations can be addressed by having the premises under complete surveillance by a cloud video surveillance system.

 By “intelligent,” we mean a platform with features like motion search, motion alerts, and heat mapping – features that make it easy for you to find what you need, quickly, from among hours of video footage.

-As far as your staff are concerned, how they conduct themselves while on the job is constantly under your watch, captured and archived indefinitely for review at a later time.
+As far as your staff are concerned, how they conduct themselves while on the job is constantly under video surveillance, captured and archived indefinitely for review at a later time.

 This body of evidence can serve to: